BAG GLOSSARY

 Calfskin Leather: Leather made from the hide of young cattle.
 Calfskin has a soft, smooth texture, which makes it desirable for making smaller, higher quality bags.

 Canvas: An inexpensive, versatile fabric made of synthetic fibers, natural fibers or a combination of the two, can be light or heavy in weight.
+Cotton canvas bags or Hemp canvas bags are one of the most popular types of bags.

 Compartment: A large section in the interior of a bag.